-- ecm:fulltext = 'something' - ecm:fulltext\someindex = 'something' if an index called "someindex" is configured in the VCS configuration - ecm:fulltext.somefield = 'something' to search a field called "somefield", using fulltext if the VCS configuration contains a single index for it, or if not using fallback to a standard SQL ILIKE query: somefield ILIKE '%something%' (ILIKE is a case-independent LIKE) - ecm:fulltext LIKE 'something' is deprecated but identical to ecm:fulltext = 'something'.
+- ecm:fulltext = 'something' - ecm:fulltext\someindex = 'something' if an index called "someindex" is configured in the VCS configuration - ecm:fulltext.somefield = 'something' to search a field called "somefield", using fulltext if the VCS configuration contains a single index for it, or if not using fallback to a standard SQL ILIKE query: somefield ILIKE '\$something\$' (ILIKE is a case-independent LIKE).
+Note that this will have a serious performance impact if no fulltext is used, and is provided only to help migrations from earlier versions. - ecm:fulltext LIKE 'something' is deprecated but identical to ecm:fulltext = 'something'.